Ivy: Templated Deep Learning for Inter-Framework Portability: Introduction

 \subsection{A Templated Framework}

 In order to abstract DL frameworks, Ivy takes inspiration from the concepts of template metaprogramming \cite{abrahams2004c++} and template methods \cite{gamma1995design}.
 Template metaprogramming refers to compile-time polymorphism, enabling source code to compile against different data types, while template methods are a behavioral design pattern for object oriented programming, reducing lines of code by delegating low-level implementations of general abstract functions to more specific child classes.
-While these are both distinct programming settings, the template concept remains similar, allowing the creation of individual functions which can take on a variety of forms at runtime.
-Ivy takes inspiration from this general concept, and introduces templates at the level of DL frameworks.
+The template concept remains similar in both cases, allowing the creation of individual functions which can take on a variety of forms at runtime.
+Ivy takes inspiration from this general concept, and uses templates at the level of DL frameworks.

-For the first time, we enable functions, layers and libraries to be implemented once, with simultaneous, full support for all prominent modern Python DL frameworks.
-Unlike Keras \cite{chollet2015keras}, we do not attempt to fully abstract high level classes.
-Aside from this being more difficult to maintain, we believe this level of abstraction removes too much control from users.
+Ivy enables functions, layers and libraries to be implemented once, with simultaneous support for all prominent modern Python DL frameworks.
+Unlike Keras \cite{chollet2015keras}, we do not attempt to abstract high level classes.
+Aside from this being more difficult to maintain, this level of abstraction removes control from users.
 Instead, we abstract only the core tensor functions, which are often semantically similar, but syntactically unique.

 This design enables functions in all Ivy libraries to be ``dragged and dropped'' into any project using a supported framework.
 We will continue to expand Ivy's applied libraries, and we encourage users to join the Ivy community by implementing their own functions, layers and libraries in Ivy to maximize their audience, and help accelerate DL research through the creation of inter-framework codebases.